liorleiba/CB-The-Solar-Solution/README.md

 On that project, I used that function to fill 4 different location columns, all missing-values-inclusive, ranging from 7% up to 47% missing values of each column.

-## Explored global energy output on the globe map
+## Explored global energy output on a "heatmaplot"

-Visualized a heatmap showcasing the capacity of each declared solar plant on Earth using the coordinates of each solar project on the data.
-The plot can be used in order to identify countries and areas that invest deeper on solar energy than others. <br>
+Visualized a ***fully interactive*** heatmap plot showcasing the capacity of each declared solar plant on Earth using the coordinates of each solar project on the data.
+The heatmaplot can be used in order to identify countries and areas that invest deeper on solar energy than others, and recognize trends that aren't visible on the non-plotted analyses parts of the report. <br>
 ###### *For example, below you can see a zoomed screenshot of Asia's countries' solar energy output:*<br>

 ![A zoomed look of china at the global energy heatmap](/images/newplot%20(1).png)

 ---
-# ***The Dataset***
+# ***The Dataset's Description***

 The analyzed "Global Solar Power Tracker" data contains 27 columns describing different aspects of solar energy projects that their rows are grouped by the hosting country of each (Alphabetically). <br>
 Each of the rows represents a single solar project's (*at a certain developement status stage*) unique characteristics information, the main ones are: